---only-innodb
+• --dst-entry=PATH

-dst-entry = PATH Used with single-file backups to extract a single file or directory to a user-specified path.
-Use of this option requires specifying the src-entry option.
-This option specifies the destination path for the selected entry in backup image corresponding to entry specified by - src-entry=PATH option.
+Used with single-file backups to extract a single file or directory to a user-specified path.
+Use of this option requires specifying the --src-entry option.
+This option specifies the destination path for the selected entry in backup image corresponding to entry specified by -src-entry=PATH option.
 The entry could point to a single file or single directory.
+For example, to retrieve the comments file from a backup image and store it as /tmp/my-comments.txt, use a command like the following:

+'''

+mysqlbackup --src-entry=meta/comments.txt \

+--dst-entry=/tmp/my-comments.txt \

+--backup-image=/var/myimage.bki extract

+'''

+Similarly, to extract all the contents of the meta directory in a single-file backup as /data/my-meta, use a command like the following:

+'''

+mysqlbackup --src-entry=meta \

+--dst-entry=/data/my-meta \

+--backup-image=/var/myimage.bki extract

+'''

+The specified path is a simple path name without any wildcard expansion or or regular expressions.

+Default: By default, original pathnames are used to create files in the local file system.

+--sbt-database-name=NAME

-For example, to retrieve the comments file from a backup image and store it as /tmp/my-comments.txt, use a command like the following: mysqlbackupsrc-entry=meta/comments.txt \ dst-entry=/tmp/my-comments.txt \ backup-image=/var/myimage.bki extract Similarly, to extract all the contents of the meta directory in a single-file backup as /data/my-meta, use a command like the following: mysqlbackupsrc-entry=meta \ dst-entry=/data/my-meta \ backup-image=/var/myimage.bki extract The specified path is a simple path name without any wildcard expansion or or regular expressions.
-Default: By default, original pathnames are used to create files in the local file system. sbt-database-name = NAME For tape backups, this option can be used as a hint to the Media Management Software (MMS) for the selection of media and policies.
+For tape backups, this option can be used as a hint to the Media Management Software (MMS) for the selection of media and policies.
 This name has nothing to do with MySQL database names.
 It is a term used by the MMS.
+See Section 3.3.5.2, "Backing Up to Tape" for usage details.

+'''

+• --sbt-lib-path=PATH

+'''

-See Section 3.3.5.2, "Backing Up to Tape with Oracle Secure Backup" for usage details. sbt-lib-path = PATH Path name of the SBT library used by software that manages tape backups.
+Path name of the SBT library used by software that manages tape backups.
 If this is not specified, operating system-specific search methods are used to locate libobk.so (UNIX) or orasbt.dll (Windows).
-See Section 3.3.5.2, "Backing Up to Tape with Oracle Secure Backup" for usage details.
+See Section 3.3.5.2, "Backing Up to Tape" for usage details.

+• --sbt-environment=VAR=value,...

+Passes product-specific environment variables to Oracle Secure Backup or another SBT-compliant backup management product, as an alternative to setting and unsetting environment variables before and after each mysqlbackup invocation.

+The parameter to this option is a comma-separated list of key-value pairs, using syntax similar to that of the RMAN tool for the Oracle Database.
+For example, --sbt-environment=VAR1=val1, VAR2=val2, VAR3=val3.

+Consult the documentation for your backup management product to see which of its features can be controlled through environment variables.
+For example, the Oracle Secure Backup product defines environment variables such as OB_MEDIA_FAMILY, OB_DEVICE, and OB_RESOURCE_WAIT_TIME.
+You might set such variables with the mysqlbackup by specifying an option such as --sbt-environment="OB_MEDIA_FAMILY=my_mf,OB_DEVICE=my_tape".

+If the argument string contains any whitespace or special characters recognized by the command shell, enclose the entire argument string in quotation marks.
+To escape an equals sign or comma, use the \ character.
+For example, --sbt-environment="VAR1=multiple words, VAR2=<angle_brackets>, VAR3=2+2\=4".

---disable-manifest
+• --disable-manifest